CRodr888/ent-ds-del-6-03-using-sql-in-pandas-ds-deloitte-03192019/README.md

 ## Summary

-These advanced methods for querying DataFrames can make your life a lot easier by simplifying the syntax and allowing us to make use of SQL--use them to save yourself time and give keep your SQL skills strong!
+These advanced methods for querying DataFrames can make your life a lot easier by simplifying the syntax and allowing us to make use of SQL.
+Use them to save yourself time and give keep your SQL skills strong!